 - The Epic of Gilgamesh

-- Homer, The Odyssey
+- The Holy Bible

-- The Bible (Genesis, Exodus)
+- Homer, The Iliad

-- Sappho, If Not, Winter
+- Sophocles, King Oidipous

-- Plato, Republic
+- Plato, Phaedo

-- The Bhagavad Gita

-- · Virgil, The Aeneid
+- Virgil, The Aeneid

-- · Sophocles, Antigone
+- Lucretius, On the Nature of the Universe

 Section II.
 The Middle Ages: The main concern of this section is with the development of political, social and intellectual life in a distinctly European culture as these grow in contrast to, and by assimilation of, ancient culture.
 We enter the high middle ages through Dante's Divine Comedy.
 Required reading may include the following works: